Near Paradise in Butte County, California — The American West (Pacific Coastal)

 Erected 1979 by E Clampus Vitus, Pair-o-Dice Chapter No. 7-11.

 Location.
 39° 41.678′ N, 121° 34.165′ W. Marker is near Paradise, California, in Butte County.
 Marker can be reached from Nelson Bar Boat Ramp Road.
+This marker is located in the Nelson Bar Day Use Facility just off of Lime Saddle Road.
 Touch for map.
-This marker is located in the Nelson Bar Day Use Facility just off of Lime Saddle Road.
 Marker is in this post office area: Paradise CA 95969, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on February 9, 2018.
-This page originally submitted on December 9, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 637 times since then and 78 times this year.
+It was originally submitted on December 9, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 697 times since then and 22 times this year.
 Last updated on February 9, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-Photos: 1, 2, 3, 4. submitted on December 9, 2012, by Barry Swackhamer of San Jose, California.
+Photos: 1, 2, 3, 4. submitted on December 9, 2012, by Barry Swackhamer of Brentwood, California.